Up to Now: Reception

 Critical reception towards Up to Now was "generally favorable" according to the review collecting site Metacritic, where it holds a score of 62.
 IndieLondon's Jack Foley gave it a 4.5/5 rating, and found it "classy".
 He praised it for not being a generic compilation album, noting the inclusion of the band's lesser known songs.
 He praised the band's willingness to tread unfamiliar territory (with "Just Say Yes") and found the synth a "nice touch".
 Rolling Stone reviewer Jon Dolan found the set "claustrophobic" and awarded it three stars out of five.
 AllMusic's Andrew Leahey gave the album a positive review, and also gave it three stars.
 He felt it indicated the band's growth over the years.
 He found the new song "Give Me Strength" as one of the best songs the band has written in years.
 The Border Mail gave it 4 out of 5 and found the set "expansive".
 Drowned in Sound called "An Olive Grove Facing the Sea" a classic and named it the song to be played to Snow Patrol detractors.
 Stuff.co.nz gave it 4 stars out of 5.
 Reviewer Kris Hall said that the album looked like a "shameless cash grab" at the first look, but turns out to be different.
 He noted that the diverse material meant that there was something for everyone.
-He also said wrote the live renditions of "Run" and "Chasing Cars" were not be missed.
+He also said wrote the live renditions of "Run" and "Chasing Cars" were not to be missed.
 However, Scottish magazine The List in a negative review said that it was still a typical greatest hits album.
 In Pitchfork's mixed review, Tom Breihan wrote that the album was too long and "overstuffed".
 The inclusion of "Crazy in Love" was praised in most reviews, and was seen as an indication of the band's lighter, fun side.
 However, in Pitchfork's review, it was called "limp" and "unfunny".
 Hot Press' Peter Murphy wrote he would have liked to see the duet "Some Surprise" included.

-On national record charts, it peaked at #5 in the Netherlands and Ireland.
-In the UK, it peaked at #3.
-It also reached the top 40 in Switzerland, peaking at #36.
+On national record charts, it peaked at number 5 in the Netherlands and Ireland.
+In the UK, it peaked at 3.
+It also reached the top 40 in Switzerland, peaking at number 36.